 Keeping your home in tip-top shape means constant work.
-You probably take pride in making sure that every area of your home is in excellent condition.
-But when was the last time you checked the parts of the property that are out of sight, like the plumbing and the drainage system?
-Chances are, you don’t really think about your plumbing until something goes wrong and the damage is already done.
+You probably take pride in ensuring that every area of your home is in excellent condition.
+But when was the last time you checked the parts of the property that were out of sight?
+Chances are, you don’t think about your plumbing until something goes wrong and the damage is already done.

 In this post, our team of licensed plumbing experts explains some of the most harmful effects of having blocked drains at home, but first, let’s take a closer look at the common causes of drain blockages:

 Roots of trees within the property are among the most common causes of clogs in the water and sewer mains.
 Older homes are more prone to this problem, but even newer systems can get affected by this, too.

 Tree roots are constantly looking for moisture and are naturally drawn to the water in your sewer pipes.
 If there’s a crack or leak, it can find its way in.
 If there are trees on your property or you live in a wooded area, you should be aware of this problem and have a video inspection performed at least every few years or so.
 There is now an option to repair the damage known as pipe relining, which is more cost-effective and less invasive.

 Many people make the mistake of flushing their wipes down the toilet, thinking that it’s safe to do so because they’re supposed to be “flushable.”
 Here’s the truth about it: no matter how thick or thin they are, whether they’re called wipes, paper towels, facial tissue, or any other name, you should never flush them down the toilet.

 Feminine Hygiene Products